em-foundation/emscope/README.md

 ## Contributing

-At this early stage in its development, the **EM&bull;Scope** team has four requests to the community at large:
+At this early stage of development, the **EM&bull;Scope** team has four requests to the community at large:

 🟢 &ensp; re-read this introduction &ndash; and start a Q/A thread on our [Discussion](https://github.com/em-foundation/emscope/discussions/new?category=q-a) page<br>
 🟢 &ensp; play with the `emscope` command &ndash; and file [Bug](https://github.com/em-foundation/emscope/issues/new?template=bug_report.yml) or [Feature](https://github.com/em-foundation/emscope/issues/new?template=feature_request.yml) issues when needed<br>